Pierre

 Chrysanthemums for All Saints’ Day in France © French Moments

-Sometimes they light candles to symbolise happiness in the afterlife.
-They can also attend special church services: the All Saints Mass (Messe de la Toussaint).
+They can also attend special church services, such as the All Saints Mass (Messe de la Toussaint).

 The opportunity of a family reunion

-Toussaint can be a very important moment for families.
 For instance, they can spend a day together in a respectful atmosphere.
-A time which generally excludes usual family fights… even though regrets and sorrow can be a source of tension.
+It is a time which generally excludes usual family fights… even though regrets and sorrow can be a source of tension.

 To sum up, Toussaint is an opportunity to strengthen family links by spending a nice day together or expressing common grief.

-The origins of Toussaint in France
+The Origins of Toussaint in France

 For a long time, Toussaint was celebrated after the Easter celebrations or after Pentecost.